polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 ## Future Directions and Related Material

 Ideally the Relay Chain becomes transactionless, such that not even balances are represented there.
+With Staking and Governance off the Relay Chain, this is not an unreasonable next step.